vinaykumar-l/vinaykumar-l/README.md

 Coder on a gap year
 ----------------------------------------------
-I only work on the idea I love
+I only work on the ideaz I love